-1) What is an Application Pool?
+What is an Application Pool?

-Application pools provide encapsulation among hosted web applications so that any applications that are running outside a given application pool cannot affect the applications in the pool.
+Application pools provide encapsulation among hosted web applications so that any applications running outside a given pool cannot affect the applications in the pool.

-Private memory is the Maximum amount of memory (in KB) a worker process can consume before causing an application pool to recycle.
+Private memory is the maximum amount of memory (in KB) a worker process can consume before causing an application pool to recycle.

-3) What is Shared Application Pool?
+What is Shared Application Pool?

-4) What is Dedicated Application Pool?
+What is a Dedicated Application Pool?

-An application pool is said to be Dedicated, if each web application has its own application pool.
+An application pool is said to be 'dedicated' if each web application has its own application pool.

 - You can assign resource-intensive websites separate application pools so that the performance of other applications does not decrease.